We've Gone Mobile - for services please call 541-425-0426, Mon through Friday, 9 - 3.

 Meet our Board of Directors:

-Jim Johnson: Jim works tirelessly to provide direct service to unhoused individuals and families through his non-profit, Beyond Rejection Ministries.
-Jim is a member of St. Charles of Boromeo Catholic Church in Gold Beach.
+Meet Jim Johnson: Jim works tirelessly to provide direct service to unhoused individuals and families through his non-profit, Beyond Rejection Ministries.
+Jim is a member of St. Charles of Borromeo Catholic Church in Gold Beach.
 Jim provides chaplain services to inmates at the Curry County jail and so much more.
 Jim has a history of experience operating emergency shelters, hospice shelters for people with Aids/HIV and grew up in a family of Salvation Army soldiers serving all who need temporary housing, and essential services to meet day-to-day needs.
 Jim spends his Tuesday's volunteering at the SDA food pantry and evening soup kitchen at the SDA church in Gold Beach from 4:30-6:30 each Tuesday.
 If you see Jim walking the streets of Gold Beach, give him a wave and a smile - he is likely providing direct service to those in need in our community.

 "In respecting the innate dignity of all; the Curry Homeless Coalition provides education, advocacy, and coordinates supportive services for people with housing needs."